About the book

 As a copywriter, I'm always trying to understand why people think and do what they do.
 So, I geek out on behavioral psychology books and like to casually observe people in everyday interactions.

-I believe children come into this world knowing they're powerful and limitless.
-But then, well-meaning adults and the challenges of life cause them to doubt themselves--until they grow up forgetting how amazing they are.
+I believe children come into this world knowing that they're powerful and limitless.
+But the challenges of life often cause them to doubt themselves--until kids grow up forgetting how amazing they are.

 My book shows kids how to overcome the self-doubt and stress that they sometimes feel.
 By remaining curious and treating themselves compassionately, kids learn to turn challenges into growth opportunities.